blueshark42/daily-dose-of-programming/(400-1000) Medium/Clock.md

 ## Part 1

 You are working at an office where weird things are happening and your clock broke.
 Therefore your task is to create a working clock that counts from X to Y in a time span of Z minutes.
+Format: H:MM

 For example, `clock(2, 1)` should count from `0:00` to `2:00` in 1 minute.